 I started watching Peaky Blinders on Netflix and, so far, managed to finish the first two seasons.
 To be honest, I was not expecting to like it as much as I did.
-It’s as an action crime drama focusing on the Shelby family, who ran a gang called the Peaky Blinders in Birmingham after the First World War.
+It’s an action crime drama focusing on the Shelby family, who ran a gang called the Peaky Blinders in Birmingham after the First World War.
 Cillian Murphy and Helen McCrory are superb as Thomas Shelby and Polly, respectively.
 The soundtrack is also fantastic.
 It comprises contemporary songs, mainly from rock bands and artists like Nick Cave, Arctic Monkeys and Royal Blood, which surprisingly fit rather well with the pace of the story.
-I also got some Sherlock Homes vibes from it, not in the sense of trying to figure out who was responsible for a crime, but of looking forward to discovering how Thomas managed to solve the complicated problems he was involved in.
+I also got some Sherlock Holmes vibes from it, not in the sense of trying to figure out who was responsible for a crime, but of looking forward to discovering how Thomas managed to solve the complicated problems he was involved in.

 After a really long time without truly loving a film, I spent two great hours watching The Shape of Water.
 Directed by Guillermo del Toro, it tells the story of how Elisa, a mute woman who worked as a cleaning lady at a government’s laboratory in the 60s, fell in love with an amphibian creature that was being kept in a tank.
 If you haven’t watched it yet, you really have to.
 The premise may seem strange, but the feelings depicted are totally convincing, mainly thanks to Sally Hawkins and her fantastic performance.

 Despite my cold, I still managed to read three books this month, though two of them (The Life of Hunger and Instante) were quite short.
-My favourite was The King’s General by Daphne du Maurier, an historical novel narrated by Honor Harris.
-She explains why she fell in love with Richard Grenville, and how their lives were affected first by an unfortunate accident and then by the civil war that ravaged in England during the 17th century.
+My favourite was The King’s General by Daphne du Maurier, a historical novel narrated by Honor Harris.
+She explains why she fell in love with Richard Grenville and how their lives were affected first by an unfortunate accident and then by the civil war that ravaged England during the 17th century.
 The complexity of the characters is the main reason why I liked this novel.